 View Each Ranger District For More Information About Recreational Opportunities

-Cascade RD - Featured areas: Highway 55 and 22, Cascade Reservoir, Warm Lake, Johnson Creek, Landmark, Cascade, Yellowpine
+Cascade RD - Featured areas: State Highway 55 and Forest Highway 22, Cascade Reservoir, Warm Lake, Johnson Creek, Landmark, Cascade and Yellowpine.

-Emmett RD - Featured areas: Highway 17, Sage Hen Reservoir, Middle and South Fork Payette River, Crouch, Garden Valley
+Emmett RD - Featured areas: Forest Highway 17, Sage Hen Reservoir, Middle and South Fork Payette River, Crouch and Garden Valley.

-Idaho City RD - Featured areas: Highway 21, Mores Creek, Granite Ck, Banner Ridge, Middle Fk Boise River, Barber Flats, Idaho City, Graham, Atlanta
+Idaho City RD - Featured areas: State Highway 21, Mores Creek, Granite Ck, Banner Ridge, Middle Fk Boise River, Barber Flats, Idaho City, Graham and Atlanta.

-Lowman RD - Featured areas: Highway 21 and 17, Deadwood Reservoir, Scott Mountain, Bear Valley, Bull Trout Lake, Lowman, Beautiful drive to Stanley, Idaho
+Lowman RD - Featured areas: State Highway 21 and Forest Highway 17, Deadwood Reservoir, Scott Mountain, Bear Valley, Bull Trout Lake, Lowman and a beautiful drive to Stanley, Idaho.

-Mountain Home RD - Featured areas: Highway 20, Anderson Ranch Reservoir, Little Camas Reservoir, Lucky Peak Reservoir, Shafer Butte, Trinities Recreation Area.
+Mountain Home RD - Featured areas: State Highway 20, Anderson Ranch Reservoir, Little Camas Reservoir, Arrowrock Reservoir, South Fork Boise River, Shafer Butte and Trinities Recreation Area.